hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `node_count` - (Required) The number of nodes which should exist within this Node Pool.
 Valid values are between `1` and `100`.

+* `mode` - (Optional) represents mode of an agent pool.
+Possible values: System, User.
+If omitted, system will be used.

 ## Attributes Reference

 The following attributes are exported: